1231301695/TT4L_G6_Requirements_Project/SRS.md

 1. **Student Dashboard**

 The student dashboard serves as the centralized interface to manage academic and administrative activities.
-This dashboard integrates with LMS and CLiC for real-time updates on grades and coursework progress.
+This dashboard integrates with LMS and CMS for real-time updates on grades and coursework progress.
 Students of the university can securely log in and access the personalized information as listed below.

 - Class schedule, registered courses, and academic calendar